jtara1/tele/README.md

 ## TODO

-- [x] fix apps-log promtail job and pipeline
 - [x] migrate everything to nixos config declaration
 - [x] nixos config services.promtail
 - [x] relabel docker apps logs for readability (container name instead of container id, the long-hashes)
 - [x] ~~.sh instead of ansible?
 Makefile instead of ansible?~~ can import nix flake
-- [ ] promtail to ingest logs for non-rootless (default) docker containers
+- [x] promtail to ingest logs for non-rootless (default) docker containers
+- [ ] config to conditionally set docker deamon.json instead of docker rootless
-- [ ] improve promtail job, docker
+- [x] improve promtail job, docker
-- [ ] re-add nginx access logs pipeline
+- [x] re-add nginx access logs pipeline
 - [x] prometheus for system monitoring and metrics
 - [ ] alerts for core resources: cpu, storage, memory
 - [ ] ingest logs from multiple virtual machines in dedicated logs-app server?
-- [ ] fix and test the nginx config for local dev and for my server
+- [x] fix and test the nginx config for local dev and for my server
+- [ ] refactor into nix module(s) to be more portable for non-flake NixOS users

 ## References